sdiehl/zero-to-qed/docs/src/11_type_theory.md

 ## The World of Prop

-Lean's universe hierarchy has a special member at the bottom: `Prop`, the universe of propositions.
+Lean's universe hierarchy has a special member at the bottom: `Prop`, the universe of **propositions**.
 Unlike `Type`, which holds computational data, `Prop` holds logical statements.
-This distinction enables two features that would be dangerous elsewhere: impredicativity and proof irrelevance.
+This distinction enables two features that would be dangerous elsewhere: **impredicativity** and **proof irrelevance**.
 Together, they make `Prop` a safe space for classical reasoning.

 ### Impredicativity of Prop

 `Prop` breaks the predicativity rule.
-While `∀ (α : Type 0), α → α` must live in `Type 1`, the analogous `∀ (P : Prop), P → P` has type `Prop`, staying at the same level despite quantifying over all propositions.
+While `∀ (α : Type 0), α → α` must live in `Type 1`, the analogous `∀ (P : Prop), P → P` has type `Prop`, staying at the same level despite **quantifying** over all propositions.
 The monastery has a secret inner sanctum where the old restrictions do not apply.

 ```lean
 {{#include ../../src/ZeroToQED/TypeTheory.lean:universes_lifting}}